lukso-network/docs/docs/learn/universal-receiver/accept-reject-assets.md

 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.0;

-// This code is only used for guides puprose, it is working but not verified nor audited.
+// This code is only used for guides and demonstration purpose

 // modules
 import {LSP1UniversalReceiverDelegateUP} from "@lukso/lsp-smart-contracts/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateUP/LSP1UniversalReceiverDelegateUP.sol";